 Kidney Center of Los Angeles / Universal Care Medical & Dental

-In June 2018, the Los Angeles City Council certified the proposed residential and commercial mixed-use development project at W. 6th and Bixel Streets known as the Sapphire Project.
-In approving the project, the Council adopted a Statement of Overriding Considerations, thereby concluding that the benefits of the project outweigh the loss of the two architecturally significant structures on the project site.
+In June 2018, the Los Angeles City Council approved the proposed mixed-use Sapphire Project at W. 6th and Bixel Streets.
+In approving the project, the Council adopted a Statement of Overriding Considerations, concluding that the benefits of the project outweigh the loss of the two architecturally significant structures on the project site.
 The approved project will demolish all buildings on the site, including the pair of prominent Late Moderne structures on W. 6th Street.
 Two new buildings would be constructed in their place and be connected by a pedestrian bridge.

 The Conservancy submitted comments on the environmental review for the project, raising concerns about the significance of the structures, urging for them to be identified as historic resources in the draft environmental impact report (DEIR) and for the inclusion of preservation alternatives that could reuse them as part of the project.

 The Cultural Resources technical report in the DEIR identified 1111 W. 6th Street and 1125 W. 6th Street as eligible for listing in the National Register and California Register, respectively.
 A third building at the rear of the site at 1330 W. 5th Street was not found to be a historic resource.

 The DEIR included three true alternatives in addition to the no project alternative.
 Both the “Adaptive Reuse Alternative” (reused as residential and selected as the environmentally superior alternative) and the “Commercial Reuse Alternative” (reused as commercial) would have reused the two buildings on 6th Street while appearing to retain their eligibility as historic resources.
 A “Reduced Density Alternative” would have demolished the two buildings like the proposed project.